 A source water assessment has been completed by VDH.
-The assessment determined that our sources may be susceptible to contamination because they are located in an area that promotes migration of contaminants from land use activities of concern.
+The assessment determined that our spring source may be susceptible to contamination because it is located in an area that promotes migration of contaminants from land use activities of concern.
 More specific information may be obtained by contacting the water system representative listed above.